Updated: March 10, 2021

 Step 4: Protect your income.

-Give yourself a pat on the back when you reach this step because you’re already done with the hard part of financial planning and the rest will be a breeze.
+Pat yourself on the back when you reach this step because you’re already done with the hard part of financial planning and the rest will be a breeze.

 At this point, your priority is to protect your best source of income – yourself.